About the guidance

 DOCET produces material for all registered optometrists.
 This includes live CET, video and audio libraries of courses on many different topics and peer discussion material.
 See www.docet.info

 This version of the guidance was effective from 1 November 2014.
 If you would like access to previous versions, please contact our Clinical Advisers 020 7766 4372 or email firstname.lastname@example.org, during office hours.
 To help you to know which chapters to request, download the contents page of the archived Code of ethics and guidelines for professional conduct.

 If you are a member you can get further support by contacting our clinical advice service email@example.com.

 If you need the guidance in a different format, you should contact us on firstname.lastname@example.org.

 If you need additional copies of the printed version

 All fully-qualified UK members will have received their copy of the Guidance for Professional Practice.
 If you would like further copies, these can be purchased at the member price of £45 or non-member price of £90.
 Please contact us on 020 7839 6000 or email email@example.com to place your order.

 When the guidance will be updated

 We will update the guidance every three years.
-Only significant changes will be published in the interim.
-We will update the guidance on the website and advertise changes in our newsletters.
+The next update will be in 2020 and only significant changes will be published in the meantime.